 JW Marriott describes itself as “a luxury hotel and resort brand of Marriott International.”
 While some Marriott brands deliver a basic, no-frills hotel experience, JW Marriott pampers guests with high-end services and features, such as Family by JW™ and Spa by JW®.
 Unfortunately, bed bugs can infest any hotel or spa – even a cutting-edge, five-star resort.
 Unlike pests that are attracted by wood, moisture, or garbage, bed bugs are attracted by their food source – blood – which is in plentiful supply at any hotel, no matter how luxurious the accommodations.
 If cleaners, exterminators, or hotel managers are negligent, infestations can take over rooms, suites, or entire buildings.

-If you were bitten by bed bugs at a JW Marriott hotel, you may be able to recover compensation by filing a personal injury claim.
+If you were bitten by bed bugs at a JW Marriott hotel in Maryland, we may be able to help you recover compensation by filing a bed bug injury claim.
 The hotel bed bug attorneys of Whitney, LLP can help.
-We have represented numerous bed bug victims against negligent hotel managers and hospitality companies, establishing a reputation for aggressive, hard-hitting personal injury representation.
+We have represented numerous bed bug victims against negligent hotel managers and hospitality companies, establishing a reputation for aggressive, hard-hitting injury representation.
 Contact us online today to set up a free legal consultation, or call the law offices of Whitney, LLP at (410) 583-8000.

 JW Marriott Hotel Locations

-If you experienced a bed bug infestation at a JW Marriott in these or other U.S. locations, Whitney, LLP may be able to help you file a lawsuit.
+If you experienced a bed bug infestation at a JW Marriott in Maryland, Whitney, LLP may be able to help you file a lawsuit.
 Contact us right away to discuss your situation in a free and confidential consultation.

 What Do Bed Bugs Look Like?